reIyst/SSWG/README.md

 me that I combined the best of all current scripts I had been exposed to and had experience with into this.

 ## A  Few Words About `ntpdate`
 `ntpdate` has been added as a requirment to syncronize the date on the router prior to running the main funtions within the script.
 This is introduced to ensure the router has corrected time before it sends your credentials to the api.

+I don't know of any consumer grade routers that have a RTC (real time clock) ~ batteries not included.
+Since this is true in my case, and since WireGuard's handshake is time sensitive; two safeguards are implemented.
+Hence the usage of `ntpdate` within the script, and optionally upon the router's `etc/rc.local` a command `ntpd -d -n -q -N -I xxxx -p 162.159.200.123 -p 203.114.74.17` where `xxxx` is the router's interface wan port.
+This command will request ntpd time adjustments via ip addressed pools after all other services have loaded.

 ##  Summation
 Verbosity is king in this script and it wouldn't have happened unless other people knew THIS FACT!